Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Vacancies in one layer only

 \subsection{A$_1$B$_1$-Va asymmetrically distributed}

 We consider an asymmetric distribution of vacancies: A$^x_1$B$^{1-x}_1$-Va, where $x$ ($1-x$) is the proportion of vacancies on sublattice A$_1$ (B$_1$).
-Considering the cases with a total number of vacancies corresponding to a concentration $c = 3\%$ with respect to the total number of atoms, the density of states $n(E)$ and the microscopic conductivity $\sigma_M(E)$ are shown in Fig. \ref{Fig_A1B1_conf} for different $x$ values.
-As presented Fig. \ref{Fig_A1B1_conf_05pc} in the Supplemental Material \cite{SupMat}, results for $c = 0.5 \%$ show very similar behaviors.
+Considering the cases with a total number of vacancies corresponding to a concentration $c = 3\%$ with respect to the total number of atoms, the density of states $n(E)$ and the microscopic conductivity $\sigma_M(E)$ are shown in Fig.\,\ref{Fig_A1B1_conf} for different $x$ values.
+As presented in Fig.\,\ref{Fig_A1B1_conf_05pc} of the Supplemental Material \cite{SupMat}, the results for $c = 0.5 \%$ show very similar behaviors.

-The different disorder distributions, i.e. value of $x$ between $x=0$ (B$_1$ vacancies only) and $x=1$ (A$_1$ vacancies only) affect strongly the regime around the Dirac energy $E_D$.
+The different disorder distributions, i.e. value of $x$ between $x=0$ (B$_1$ vacancies only) and $x=1$ (A$_1$ vacancies only), affect strongly the regime around the Dirac energy $E_D$.
 Midgap states at $E_D$ always appeared in both layers.
-Indeed, each A$_1$ missing orbital of layer 1 produces a A$_1$-midgap state at Dirac energy E$_D$ that spreads on B$_1$ sublattice (layer 1) only, and B$_1$ missing orbital produces a B$_2$-midgap states that spreads on A$_1$ (layer 1) and B$_2$ (layer 2) sublattices \cite{Missaoui18}.
+Indeed, each A$_1$ missing orbital of layer 1 produces a A$_1$-midgap state at Dirac energy E$_D$ that spread on B$_1$ sublattice (layer 1) only, and B$_1$ missing orbital produces a B$_2$-midgap states that spread on A$_1$ (layer 1) and B$_2$ (layer 2) sublattices \cite{Missaoui18}.
 A$_1$-midgap states and B$_1$-midgap states are coupled by the Hamiltonian and form a band of midgap states with specific transport properties.
 In the extreme cases of vacancies distributed over a single sublattice B$_1$ ($x=0$), we have shown \cite{Missaoui18} that a gap around the Dirac energy E$_D$ is created.
-This gap is a consequence of the reduction of the average number of neighboring atoms of the atoms of a sublattice in a bipartite lattice.
+This gap is a consequence of the reduction of the average number of neighbors of atoms in a sublattice.
 For intermediate $x$ values, the gap disappears under the effect of the interactions between midgap states.
 Depending on $x$ values, two scenarios emerge:

 (i) For $x \in [0;0.3]$ and $ x \in [0.7;1]$, the number of A$_1$-midgap states and $B_1$-midgap states are rather different, and many of those states are not coupled to each other and remain isolated with energy $E_D$.
-The small number of mixed midgap states leads to a small DOS at intermediates energies (Fig. \ref{Fig_A1B1_conf} (a)).
+The small number of mixed midgap states leads to a small DOS at intermediates energies (Fig.\,\ref{Fig_A1B1_conf}(a)).